Skip to content

 Buy tickets now

 Coney Island in New York is a neighbourhood in Southwest Brooklyn, that’s known for the amusement park Luna Park, Wonder Wheel and New York Aquarium.
 It’s actually a peninsula, which has 60.000 inhabitants and partly consists of a large sandy beach with an adjacent boardwalk.
 When visiting Coney Island, you’ll experience the fun fair-like atmosphere that has reigned there ever since it became popular, in the twentieth century.
+Read on for all things to see on Coney Island.

 Coney Island is an excellent place to avoid the intense heat you might experience in the city in the summer.
 Beaches, boulevards and roller coasters are the three main elements that characterise this fun place.
 You can even go swimming here.
-If you want to explore Brooklyn and Coney Island, while enjoying stops at a number of great pizza parlours, then I suggest taking the Brooklyn and Coney Island Pizza tour.
-This is a perfect option to visit the Coney Island beach without the hassle of getting there by subway (which takes about an hour!)

 Rides and Attractions in Coney Island